Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Cognitive Behavioural Therapy (CBT)

-• Identifies and challenges negative thought patterns
+• Identifies and systematically challenges negative thought patterns and beliefs related to pain, such as fear-avoidance or helplessness, through cognitive restructuring.

 Mindfulness-Based Stress Reduction (MBSR)